4 Most Common Automatic Gate Problems

 With time, you might notice some unusual noises from your gate that foretell some underlying mechanical problem.
 If your gate makes beeping, creaking, grating, or grinding noises, call a qualified gate technician for an inspection.

 The noise problem can arise due to a garage opener problem, a dirty motor, poor installation, lack of lubrication, chain or belt issues, or bent tracks.
-Your
+Your gate contractor

 has the tools and expertise for safe gate inspection and effective repairs.